marinov98/MarinMacs/README.md

 - NOTE: in order to for brew install {package name} make sure your mac has brew installed

 ## Contents of this Repo:
-- Necesities : General things to have installed when I either get a new machine or switch to a new distro
+- Necesities : General things to have installed when I either get a new machine or switch to a new distro (You DO NOT NEED to view this file)
--
+- emacs_config folder : Contains my init file as well as the packages that have been installed (with explaination) and the code for each one
+- DO NOT go to the emacs_config folder before reading the contents below:

+## Necesities to make sure all the emacs packages work correctly
+[### Disclaimer] : You DO NOT need to install everything here ONLY take what you need

-## Usages:
+## Table of contents:
+  - Navigation
   - C++,
   - Python,
   - Javascript,